Home Latest Dan Paddy Andy Fest Kid's Corner Music Journal Wildlife Archive 2014 Your Page Links About Us

-The building will be presented as an old renovated school largely as it was and as a place where the heritage of the Stacks and Glanaruddery Mountains can be displayed.
+The aim is to renovate the building as a place where the heritage of the Stacks and Glanaruddery Mountains can be displayed.
 This would include...

 The story of education in the area going back to the mid-1800s told in the history we have researched of the school, the story of the building and development over time of the house itself.

 The story of the unique blanket bog landscape of the area and how it got that way over thousands of years (including the more recent story (implements and records) of Bord na Mona in the area (1930 to 1960s), the case for repairing our boglands to start them growing again as part of the world’s peatlands – the best carbon store in the world and of great interests to tourists interested in the environment.

 The story of the wind turbines as an alternative energy powerhouse.

 of the last of the Great Irish Matchmakers, Dan Paddy Andy